camarman/GTRPy/README.md

 2. Calculating covariant and Lie derivatives for each field object (scalar, vector and tensor)
 3. Checking the Killing field condition for a given vector field

+Additionally, you can also print the LaTeX equations of each operation by clicking a single button.

 ## Overview

 4D/Main Page          |  3D/Main Page